tagohd/mono/Characters/James Redawić/James Redawić.md

 He's not necessarily rude, but he tends to be laconic, and he doesn't volunteer much information...
 Unless you're asking him about the mine.
 He seems to have a different persona he adopts when he's working at the museum.
 It's not just a job to him; he is, in fact, very passionate about the history of the mine.

 ## The Enemy of My Enemy Is Not My Friend
-%%
-sudoMajor:: Answering the question "Is James also dumb?"
-Priority:: 1
-#majorChange #unseenBySudo
-%%

 He's manipulating Luke into defeating CURSED AL. I mean, you don't date a guy like CURSED AL if you're not at least a little evil yourself.
 (It wasn't an abusive relationship or anything, btw.
 They were just both evil.)
 #Cite/Unknown